XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4/README.md

 If you use the builtin Intel Wi-Fi, inject [Itlwm](https://github.com/OpenIntelWireless/itlwm) and [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware) kexts.

 ### CPU Power Management
+CPU power management is done by `CPUFriend.kext` while `CPUFriendDataProvider.kext` defines how it should be done. `CPUFriendDataProvider.kext` is generated for a specific CPU and power setting.
+The one supplied in this repository was made for the i7-7600U.
+You might have a different CPU, and if you do - you need to make `CPUFriendDataProvider.kext` yourself using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) tool.
+Read [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend) for more information.

 The settings I used for CPUFriendFriend, for managing CPU power:
 | Feature | Setting |
 | ------------- | ------------- |